Afro-Jamaicans: African Ethnicities

-Based on slave ship records, enslaved Africans mostly came from the Akan people (notably those of the Asante Kotoko alliance of the 1720s: Asante, Bono, Wassa, Nzema and Ahanta) followed by the Igbo people.
-Other enslaved people came from Kongo people, Fon people, Ewe people, Yoruba, and Ibibio people, to a lesser extent.
+Based on slave ship records, enslaved Africans mostly came from the Akan people (notably those of the Asante Kotoko alliance of the 1720s: Asante, Bono, Wassa, Nzema and Ahanta) followed by the Igbo.
+Others belonged to the Bakongo, Gbe speakers (such as the Ewe and Fon people), Yoruba, and Ibibio.
+To a lesser extent, some slaves came from the Fulani, Temne, and Mande people (such as the Mende and Mandinka).
 Akan (then called Coromantee) culture was the dominant African culture in Jamaica.

 Originally in earlier British colonization, the island before the 1750s was in fact mainly Akan imported.
 However, between 1663 and 1700, only six per cent of slave ships to Jamaica listed their origin as the Gold Coast, while between 1700 and 1720 that figure went up to 27 per cent.
 The number of Akan slaves arriving in Jamaica from Kormantin ports only increased in the early 18th century.
 But due to frequent rebellions from the then known "Coromantee" that often joined the slave rebellion group known as the Jamaican Maroons, other groups were sent to Jamaica.
 The Akan population was still maintained, since they were the preference of British planters in Jamaica because they were "better workers", according to these planters.
 According to the Slave Voyages Archives, though the Igbo had the highest importation numbers, they were only imported to Montego Bay and St. Ann's Bay ports, while the Akan (mainly Gold Coast) were more dispersed across the island and were a majority imported to seven of 14 of the island's ports (each parish has one port).

+Following the abolition of slavery in Jamaica, African migration to the island continued through schemes of indentured and contract labour.
+Between 1837 and 1867, over 11,000 free Africans arrived in Jamaica to work on sugar estates.
+The Jamaican government and plantation interests sought additional workers after emancipation, particularly as many formerly enslaved Jamaicans left the plantations and established themselves as independent farmers or wage labourers.
+The earliest arrivals included 1,388 emancipados from Cuba between 1837 and 1839, followed by 10,003 contract labourers arriving between 1841 and 1867, beginning with 266 passengers aboard the ship Hector in 1841.

+From the early 1840s, Africans liberated from slave ships by the British Royal Navy were recruited or transferred from Sierra Leone and St. Helena to the Caribbean as indentured labourers.
+These migrants were commonly referred to in colonial records as "Liberated Africans" or "recaptives".
+Although they had been freed from illegal transatlantic slave ships, many were subsequently placed under contracts requiring them to work in British Caribbean colonies.
+Historian David Eltis and colleagues estimate that Jamaica, British Guiana, and Trinidad received the great majority of Liberated Africans relocated during this period.